dtr-kalfer/burauenbiblio/README.md

 ![Homepage](./readme_assets/sample_viewed.webp "BurauenBiblio Homepage")

+Analytics - Top 30 Borrowed Books and Top 30 Most-viewed books

-The **Top 30 Borrowed Books** feature highlights the most frequently borrowed titles over the past six months, while the **Top 30 Most-viewed books** are books that are constantly read by patrons but not officially borrowed.
-The analytics shows a span of one month activity.
+The **Top 30 Borrowed Books list** showcases the titles most frequently borrowed over the past six months.

+The **Top 30 Most-Viewed Books** tracks books that are regularly read or referenced by patrons within the library but not officially borrowed.
+This in-house usage is measured over a one-month activity span.

-Before reshelving the used books back to its original place, a staff may use the form:
+Before reshelving, staff can use the dedicated **In-House Book Activity Tracker** form:

 ![Homepage](./readme_assets/dailytally.webp "BurauenBiblio Homepage")

-and scan the books using a barcode scanner.

-Both feature offers valuable insights into **reading trends, student preferences, and subject demand**.
-It identifies high-interest books required for future collection development.
+By scanning each book’s barcode—either with a scanner or manual entry—the system **automatically logs usage data** without the need for paper-based tallies.

+These analytics provide valuable insights into **reading trends**, **student preferences**, and **subject demand**.
+They support **data-driven collection development** while helping libraries move toward a **paperless, more efficient workflow**.

 ### 📝 Analytics - Library Attendance Tracking